-These yummy Christmas Balls are flavoured with tangy and sweet dried cranberries and a hint of festive spices.
+These yummy Christmas Balls are flavoured with tangy, sweet dried cranberries and a hint of festive spices.
 They deliver a big healthy dose of antioxidants.
-Dried organic cranberries contain the same nutrients as fresh, however commercially dried cranberries with sugar added, reduces the vitamins.
+Dried organic cranberries contain the same nutrients as fresh, however commercially dried cranberries with sugar added reduces the vitamins.

 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

 Add the cashews, coconut, cinnamon, mixed spice and salt to a food processor.
 Process for 10 - 15 seconds while the cashews break down.

 Add 3 tablespoons of coconut oil, the maple syrup and almond extract.
 Process for 30 - 35 seconds or until the mixture becomes moist and starts gathering together (add the extra tablespoon of coconut oil if you find the mixture is too dry).